 Outsourcing has become an integral part of business operations, and they find ways to outsource tasks.

 Companies benefit from reducing costs, increasing efficiency, and focusing on their core competencies.
-However, they should also be aware of common outsourcing mistakes and solutions to overcome and resolve common business problems.
+However, they should also be aware of common outsourcing mistakes, including the 7 Risks Of Outsourcing That You Should Be Aware Of, and solutions to overcome and resolve common business problems.

 However, outsourcing also comes with its own set of risks that businesses need to be aware of before outsourcing.